Digital Health Accreditation in the Netherlands

 Situation

 Mental Health is a significant challenge for health services in the Netherlands.
 Depression has the highest burden of disease of all health conditions (8.2%), including cardiovascular diseases and cancer (1).
-To address this growing demand, professionals have identified that digital health can be useful in treatment, enhancing and extending services.
+To address this growing demand, professionals have identified that digital health can be useful in treatment, enhancing, and extending services.
 But they haven’t used it extensively, as there has been uncertainty around which products are good.
 Professionals wanted digital health to be assessed before recommending it to patients.

-So in 2019, the Ministry of Mental Health Services put in place the funding to establish a programme to evaluate health apps, putting in place the tools to enable digital health to be safely part of mental health recovery services.
-With this funding at the end of 2019 ‘MIND’ – in co-creation with ‘de Nederlandse ggz’ – started the development of www.ggzappwijzer.nl, which was eventually launched in the beginning of 2021.
+So in 2019, the Ministry of Mental Health Services put in place the funding to establish a program to evaluate health apps, putting in place the tools to enable digital health to be safely part of mental health recovery services.
+With this funding at the end of 2019 ‘MIND’ – in co-creation with ‘de Nederlandse ggz’ – started the development of www.ggzappwijzer.nl, which was eventually launched at the beginning of 2021.

 Approach